chtoucas/Narvalo.NET/docs/Coding Principles.md

 ### Configure StyleCop.

 Edit the local StyleCop settings to link to "etc\Settings.SourceAnalysis".
+For test projects, simply unselect all rules (for now).

 Edit the project file and add the following lines:
     <PropertyGroup>
       ...